Mavisli7/freestyle-project/README.md

 *  Facilitate the comparison analysis among several stocks based the users' requests

 To run this app, simply download this repository and run the stocks_compare_pic.py in the app directory.
+For further information, please read the planning.md in the planning directory

 Note: Please make sure to run this program in Python3!